 The Teams AI Library, M365 Agents SDK & Toolkit and how to run Doom in Teams

 When deploying AI agents in an organization, there are quite a lot of options available in the Microsoft ecosystem.
-For example, Copilot Studio is the go-to no-code framework for creating AI agents that can be deployed to various channels - such as Microsoft Teams, a webpage, M365 Copilot Chat and many more.
+For example, Copilot Studio is the go-to no-code framework for creating AI agents that can be deployed to various channels - such as Microsoft Teams, a custom webpage, M365 Copilot and more.

 - The Microsoft 365 Agents SDK - An extensive framework that allows for the creation of AI agents that can be deployed to many different channels, Microsoft Teams being one of them.